status-im/specs/docs/draft/12-sticker-pack.md

 ## Abstract

 This specification describes how Status uses the IPFS gateway to store stickers.
-The specification explores image format, how stickers are uploaded and how an end user can see them inside the Status app.
+The specification explores image format, how a user uploads stickers and how an end user can see them inside the Status app.

 ## Definition